Buldak Ramen: Foreign imitation products

 With its rising popularity and recognition internationally, Chinese and Japanese food companies have begun to roll out products that mimic Buldak ramen to capitalize on this trend.

 In 2021, Samyang, in cooperation with the Korea Food Industry Association (KFIA), filed an intellectual property lawsuit against Chinese companies that produce and distribute its imitated products.
 Later, in March 2023, a Chinese court ruled that Chinese companies had infringed on intellectual property rights by imitating trademarks and designs in a lawsuit filed by four South Korean companies, including Samyang, and ordered them to pay reparations.

 In April 2023, Nissin Foods, a Japanese food company, sparked controversy in South Korea by launching a Korean-style stir-fried instant ramen with spicy sauce that mimics a packaging design similar to Samyang's Carbonara Buldak ramen.
 Regarding the controversy, Samyang said it plans to promote products that emphasize uniqueness and originality in the Japanese market in the future.

 Imitation brands of Buldak Ramen are popular across the world, being sold in China, Southeast Asia, Russia, and North Africa.
 A brand called Bingoone is manufactured in China and sold in markets in Hong Kong, Indonesia, Egypt, and multiple African countries.
 Chinese manufacturers of imitation products sometimes put misleading logos indicating that the product is from Korea and Halal-certified on packaging.
 In 2025, the North Korean Rason Ryongseon Joint Venture Company released an imitation ramen product called Spicy Kimchi Bibim Guksu on the Chinese market.
 The newspaper Korea JoongAng Daily noted that the North Korean product was "a near-perfect imitation" of Buldak Ramen.

 Spinoffs

 Samyang has expanded the Buldak brand beyond instant noodles into other products like Buldak Hot Sauce, Buldak Potato Chips, Buldak Fried Rice, Buldak Tteokbokki, Buldak Dumplings and others.

+In April 2026, Samyang debuted with a new line of Buldak Mac and Cheese in the United States, with distribution at Walmart.